hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 - Use the vShpere client to select **Disable: Allow VM power on operations that violate availability constraints** as a part of cluster settings.
 If not, ESX host might hang at 2% during transition to maintenance mode.

-- The physical NICs of ESX hosts must be unused (not a part of any Virtual Standard Switch - VSS or  Virtual Distributed Switch - VDS) during the OVSvApp VM deployment.
-These unused physical NICs should be same across all ESX hosts within a datacenter.
+- •	If DVS will be configured automatically (`is_auto_dvs = True`) the installer requires one physical NIC name as input.
+This physical NIC must be unused(not part of any VSS or VDS) and its name should be same across all esxi hosts within a datacenter.

 - The traffic between two tenant VMs on the same network and on the same ESX Compute host cannot be blocked.
 If custom security groups are used, add explicit security group rules to allow traffic between the VMs.
 Using rules to allow traffic will help maintain VM connectivity.